drevops/vortex/CONTRIBUTING.md

 # Contributing

-DrevOps Scaffold is an open source project.
-There are numerous ways to contribute to DrevOps Scaffold whether you’re a developer or a non-technical user.
+Vortex is an open source project.
+There are numerous ways to contribute to Vortex whether you’re a developer or a non-technical user.

 ## What forms of contribution are we looking for?

-Any form of contribution to DrevOps Scaffold, be it rectifying a bug, proposing a new feature, or enhancing our documentation, is highly appreciated.
+Any form of contribution to Vortex, be it rectifying a bug, proposing a new feature, or enhancing our documentation, is highly appreciated.
 We are glad for your willingness to assist!